mrs-brubotics/documentation_brubotics/source/Encoder_Validation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Once you installed the IDE, you can upload the script you want throught it.
 The script that must be compiled on the arduino can be found here : *~/workspace/src/droneswarm_brubotics/ros_packages/testing_brubotics/tmux_scripts/Raphael/arduino/EMS22A_encoder/EMS22A_encoder.ino*.
-You can then click on the "V" to check the syntax, and then on the arrow on the right to upload it.
+You can then click on the "V" to check the syntax (in the IDE), and then on the arrow on the right to upload it.
 See the following figure:

 .. figure:: _static/ArduinoScript.png
    :width: 800